AngelFelizR/ISL-Practice/README.md

       assuming linearity.
   2. Estimate a small number parameters based on training data.
   3. Are easy to interpret.
+  4. Tend to outperform non-parametric approaches when there is a small number of observations per predictor.
 - **Non-parametric methods**
   1. Don’t make an assumption about the functional form, to accurately ﬁt a wider range of possible shapes for $f$.